Free Courses For Jobs

-The government’s National Skills Fund programme has created new opportunities for adults who are unemployed, earn below the National Living Wage annually (£18,525), or do not already have a level 3 qualification.
+The government’s National Skills Fund programme has created new opportunities for adults who are unemployed, or employed and earn below the National Living Wage annually (£18,525).
 You must be aged 19 or over to access funded full-time learning.

 Do you have a question about the National Skills Fund?
 Do you want to find out if you’re eligible?
 Maybe you want to learn more about the courses available?
 We’ve put together a guide on everything you need to know, including how to apply for a place on one of our funded courses.